ggrancic/asus-fix-touchpad/README.md

 - Try suspending and waking your computer to test.

-- You can forward all of the above by runing the bash script included in this repo.
+- You can forward all of the above steps by runing the bash script included in this repo.